Thomas Müller: 2013–14 season

 Müller began the 2013–14 season under new manager Pep Guardiola by playing in the German Super Cup.
 On 5 August, Müller scored a hat-trick as Bayern won 5–0 in the team's 2013–14 DFB-Pokal first-round game against Schwarz-Weiß Rehden.
 In Bayern's opening 2013–14 Bundesliga fixture, Müller missed a penalty for the first time.
 Seconds later, the save from the penalty flicked the hand of Álvaro Domínguez which resulted in another penalty which David Alaba converted.
 After this, Müller stated, "I am still happy to take penalties, but I think David Alaba is the main man for spot kicks for now."
 He played in the UEFA Super Cup.

 On 25 September, against Hannover 96 in the second round of the DFB-Pokal, Müller scored twice taking his cup tally to five goals in just two games.
 On 28 September, Müller scored the only goal in a 1–0 victory over VfL Wolfsburg, giving him his first goal in the 2013–14 Bundesliga.
 Müller scored his first 2013–14 UEFA Champions League goal of the campaign and Bayern defeated Manchester City 3–1 at the City of Manchester Stadium on 2 October.
-He played in a match at the FIFA Club World Cup.
+He later played in the FIFA Club World Cup final which ended in a 2–0 win over Raja Casablanca.

-On 17 May 2014, Müller scored Bayern's second goal in a 2–0 extra-time defeat of Borussia Dortmund in the 2014 DFB-Pokal Final, giving die Roten the tenth league and cup double in their history.
+On 9 April, Müller scored Bayern's second goal in a 3–1 second leg defeat of Manchester United in the Champions League quarter-finals.
+On 17 May 2014, He scored Bayern's second goal in a 2–0 extra-time defeat of Borussia Dortmund in the 2014 DFB-Pokal Final, giving die Roten the tenth league and cup double in their history.
 Müller finished as the tournament's top scorer with eight goals in five appearances.
 He finished the season by scoring 13 goals in 31 league matches, eight goals in five DFB-Pokal matches, and five goals in 12 Champions League matches.